Deen Bandhu Sharma

-Deen Bandhu Sharma (Hindi: दीन बंधु शर्मा) (30 October 1934 – 11 November 2000) was an Indian writer from the State of Jammu and Kashmir.
+Deen Bandhu Sharma (30 October 1934 – 11 November 2000) was an Indian writer from the State of Jammu and Kashmir.
 Bandhu Sharma is best known for writing the award-winning book, Meel Patthar (Milestone).
 It is a collection of short stories that won him the prestigious Sahitya Akademi Award, the second highest literary award of India.

 Early life and education

 Deen Bandhu Sharma or Bandhu, as he was fondly known amongst his family and friends, was born in October 1934 in the princely state of Jammu and Kashmir.
 His father, Pandit Jagdish Datt Sharma was the royal priest and the consultant to the king of Jammu & Kashmir, Hari Singh.
 Mother Krishna Sharma was very spiritual and unlike the women in that era, she held an in-depth knowledge of religion and Religious books.
 Bandhu was a very inclined towards academics and literature from a very young age and completed his degree of ‘Prabhakar’ and Bachelor of Arts in English.
 He had extensively read about Karl Marx and Lenin and developed a strong believe in Marxism from a very young age.
 He also greatly admired Shakespeare and had read all the work by the great playwright.